tlverwijst/SubLime/README.md

 - Only looks for subtitles in same folder as playing video
 - No option for manual start (planned for future release)
 - Waiting for other addons does not work when starting from shelf
+- Sets wrong subtitle when the current video is not the last item being cleaned